wangziqi2013/wangziqi2013.github.io/_posts/2020-05-21-Adaptive-Cache-Compression-for-High-Performance-Processors.markdown

 I cannot see how using "I" state benefits the overall efficiency.
 Maybe it is just used to initialize the cache at boot time, allowing size 0 be used when the tag is actually unbounded to data segments.

+A predictor is also featured in the design to turn off compression when the cost of increased latency outweigh the benefit of increased hit rate.
+The paper classifies hits into three classes using the position of the line in LRU stack.
+If the line being hit is below 4 (i.e. closer to the LRU end of the stack; same below), then the hit would have not been possible without compression.
+In this case the scheme brings N cycles of benefit where N is L2 penalty.
+If the line is above LRU stack position 4 (inclusive), then it would have been a hit even if compression is turned off, and the benefit is zero.